 Last weekend, the first part of Creating a Winter Garden considered structure and flowers.
-Thanks to everyone who shared images of their winter gardens: those small moments which lift our spirits on short December days.
+Thanks to everyone who shared images of their winter gardens: precious moments that lift our spirits on these short winter days.

 Stems and Bark

 The scarcity of winter flowers means that a wall liberally covered in clematis ‘Freckles’ is a precious sight, but a successful winter garden needs to rely on more than flowers for year-round visual impact.
 Stems and bark create drama in a garden of any size – if you have room for a small tree like the popular Tibetan cherry (Prunus serrula), it will add a coppery sheen to even the dullest winter afternoon.
 I used to have the privilege of a mature specimen just beyond the garden and without any room in our own plot for extra trees other than the apples, plum and greengage I planted upon arrival, I counted myself fortunate to be able to ‘borrow’ this cherry, along with a tall silver birch in my neighbour’s garden to the left and a hazel to the right which drops its nuts over our fence.
 Then, a few years ago, the cherry was removed to make way for a shed.
 I still mourn the loss of the mahogany giant, more than I miss the resulting loss of privacy beyond our fruit cage.